laracIette/KotonoEngine/README.md

 ## Build

 ### Visual Studio 17
-- To build the solution for Visual Studio 17, execute :
+- To build the solution for Visual Studio 17, execute *[build_vs17.sh](build_vs17.sh)*.

-    - *[KotonoTestApplication/build_vs17_editor.sh](KotonoTestApplication/build_vs17_editor.sh)* for the solution with the editor.

-    - *[KotonoTestApplication/build_vs17_game.sh](KotonoTestApplication/build_vs17_game.sh)* for the solution without the editor.

-- All generated build files will be located in *KotonoTestApplication/build/*.
+- All generated build files will be located in *build/*.

 ### Other IDE
-- To build the solution for other IDEs, navigate to *[KotonoTestApplication/](KotonoTestApplication/)*, create a build folder and run CMake for your IDE with the option :
+- To build the solution for other IDEs, create a build folder and run CMake for your IDE with the option :

     - -DWITH_EDITOR=ON for the solution with the editor.